jiminigithub/Starclick/README.md

 Anything else we should know when building milestones?

 To ensure that the click event is always guaranteed to the canvas after a reset

+Step 3: Plan Milestones
+There are many ways to approach your project, but here's one.
+If you need some help getting started, here's a guide to help you through the process.
+You can mark each step as completed as you go.

+Of course, feel free to take your own path.
+It's the journey that matters, not the destination.

+Define the Project Scope and Plan
+Start by breaking down the project into manageable parts.
+For example, draw the star, detect clicks on the star, and display values when the star points are clicked.
+Write a plan that outlines each task you need to complete to make the project successful.

+Here are some resources that might help you with this step:
+Lesson: Art of Problem Solving
+Reading: Stepwise Refinement
+Draw the Star
+Use the graphics library to draw a five-pointed star on the screen.
+You might want to start by figuring out the coordinates for each point of the star and use these to create your shape.

+Here are some resources that might help you with this step:
+Reading: Graphics Shapes
+Lesson: Graphics
+Detect Clicks on the Star
+Add functionality to detect clicks on the star.
+You'll need to determine whether a click happened within one of the points on the star.

+Here are some resources that might help you with this step:
+Lesson: Animation
+Worked Example: Mouse Tracker
+Display Values Near Clicked Points
+When a star point is clicked, display the corresponding value.
+You might want to draw the text near the clicked point or in a designated area on the screen.
+Make sure the text color is silver as per your specifications.

+Store and Display Clicked Values
+Store each clicked value in a list and display all collected values in a specific area of the screen.
+This will require some logic to add each value to the list and update the display accordingly.

+Here are some resources that might help you with this step:
+Reading: Lists
+Lesson: Lists
+Enhance the Visual Appeal
+Add colors and styles to the star and text.
+Ensure the star is yellow and the text is silver.
+Play around with different fonts and sizes to make the display more visually appealing.

+Here are some resources that might help you with this step:
+Worked Example: Exploring Colors
+Test and Refine
+Test your program to ensure all functions work correctly.
+Make sure clicks are detected properly, values are displayed, and everything is visually appealing.
+Make any necessary refinements to complete the project.

+Optional: Advanced Features
+If time permits, consider adding additional features such as animating the click interactions or adding a reset button to clear the displayed values.
+Use your creativity to elevate your project!

+Here are some resources that might help you with this step:
+Reading: Animation
+Here are some terms you might need to know for this step:
+Animation: Creating a sequence of images or frames to simulate motion.
+In this context, it refers to making elements on the screen move or change over time.